Jubatian/rrpge-spec/specs/userlib/tmap.rst

 - Word3: Word offset of tile map start in PRAM, high
 - Word4: Word offset of tile map start in PRAM, low
 - Word5: Blit function of tileset
-- Word6: Acceletator init function of tileset
+- Word6: Accelerator init function of tileset
 - Word7: Height:Width request function of tileset

 For the functions, normally the us_tile_blit, us_tile_getacc and us_tile_gethw